 Do you often hear your developers talking about legacy code?
 Most likely in a negative fashion?
 Let’s take a moment to look at what legacy code is and what developers mean when they mention it.

 There is no “official” definition of legacy code.
 Michael Feathers defines it as “code without tests” in his book “Working Effectively with Legacy Code.”
-Others talk about “code inherited from others.”
-Originally, it even meant code that runs on platforms that are no longer supported.
+Others talk about “code inherited from others,” or applications that run on unsupported platforms.

 Every developer will define the term legacy code differently, yet they will know what they’re talking about among each other.
 So rather than try to formulate a definition, I would like to list some characteristics of legacy code: